eneva002/rhype/README.md

 The songs are played using [mpg123](http://www.mpg123.de/), a popular open source audio player.

 ##How To Get rHype Running
-There are a few things you need before you can build rHype.
+There are a few things you need before you can use rHype:

   * mpg123 (available in apt)
   * python2.7 (available in apt)
+  * python-bs4 (available in apt)
+  * python-beautifulsoup (available in apt)
-  * beautiful soup (available in apt)
+  * libcurl4-gnutls-dev (available in apt)

-Once you have all the dependencies taken care of, cd to your rHype folder and type `make`.
+Once you have the dependencies taken care of, cd into your rHype folder and type `make`.
-Let everything compile and then cd into the bin folder with `cd bin`.
+Let the program compile and then cd into the bin folder with `cd bin`.
 Spawn the rhype daemon (rhyped) with `./rhyped`.
 Add the bin folder to your path.